pfptcommunity/ldifdiff/README.md

 Tool for comparing LDIF files

 positional arguments:
-  files                         Two files to compare
+  files                         Files to compare FILE1 and FILE2

 optional arguments:
   -h, --help                    show this help message and exit